nelsonxw/Matplotlib_Charts/README.md

 # Matplotlib Charts
 * Observed trend 1
+  The dominant market for Pyber will be urban cities which has the majority of total drivers, total rides and total fares among all cities.

   <br>

 * Observed trend 2
+  Although urban cities have more drivers and rides, the avaerage fare is lower which indicates urban market is more price competitive.

   <br>

 * Observed trend 3
+  Some suburban cities have large amount of rides, but the number of drivers are relatively lower.
+As a result, these cities have higher average fare than those urban cities with similar amount of rides.

   <br>